Cinnazeyy/LangLibs/README.md

 ## About the Project
 Lang Libs aims to make adding support for multiple languages to your plugins as easy and as seamless as possible, by having one central language library that all other plugins can depend on.

-Lang Libs therefore does need to also be run as a plugin.
+Lang Libs therefore needs to also be run as a standalone plugin as well.

 Player language is saved in a SQL database.